apache/spark/docs/building-spark.md

 # Building with `build/mvn`

+Spark now comes packaged with a self-contained Maven installation to ease building and deployment of Spark from source located under the `build/` directory.
+This script will automatically download and setup all necessary build requirements ([Maven](https://maven.apache.org/), [Scala](http://www.scala-lang.org/), and [Zinc](https://github.com/typesafehub/zinc)) locally within the `build/` directory itself.
+It honors any `mvn` binary if present already, however, will pull down its own copy of Scala and Zinc regardless to ensure proper version requirements are met. `build/mvn` execution acts as a pass through to the `mvn` call allowing easy transition from previous build methods.
+As an example, one can build a version of Spark as follows:

+{% highlight bash %}
+build/mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -DskipTests clean package
+{% endhighlight %}

+Other build examples can be found below.

 # Setting up Maven's Memory Usage

 You'll need to configure Maven to use more memory than usual by setting `MAVEN_OPTS`.
 We recommend the following settings: